aws-samples/chalice-workshop/docs/source/env-setup.rst

 necessarily need to be ``3.7.3``.
 The patch version can be any value as long as the major and minor version is ``3.7``.

-If your environment has Python 3.7 installed, skip to the `Setting up Virtualenv`_ step.

 Installing Python will vary base on operating systems.

 OS X